The Tate Conjecture for even dimensional Gushel-Mukai varieties in characteristic $p\geq 5$: The Tate conjecture for Gushel--Mukai fourfolds in characteristic

 In this section we prove the Tate conjecture for Gushel--Mukai fourfolds in characteristic $p\geq 5$, by reducing it to the case of Gushel--Mukai sixfolds.
 To this end, we show that for a GM fourfold~$X$ there exists a ``partner''~$X^\prime$, which is a GM sixfold, such that $X$ and~$X^\prime$ have isomorphic Chow motives in middle degree.
 The construction uses liftings to characteristic~$0$ together with a result from our paper~\cite{FuMoonen-GM1} (see Theorem~\ref{thm:genpartners}).

-Let $R$ be a ring which is either a field or a dvr (discrete valuation ring).
+Let $R$ be a ring which is either a field or a dvr.
 If $V$ is a free $R$-module of finite rank and $V^\vee = \Hom(V,R)$ is its dual, $(\wedge^i V)^\vee$ is canonically isomorphic to $\wedge^i (V^\vee)$ (see for instance~\cite{Bourbaki-Algebre}, Chap.~3, \S~11, no.~5).
 The notation~$\wedge^i V^\vee$ will therefore not cause any ambiguity.

 For symmetric powers one has to be more careful.
 We shall assume that $2$ is invertible in~$R$, and we only need to consider symmetric squares.
 In this situation, we can use that $\Sym^2(V)^\vee$ is canonically isomorphic to the subspace $\ST^2(V^\vee) \subset (V^\vee)^{\otimes 2}$ of symmetrical tensors (i.e., the subspace of $\frS_2$-invariants in~$(V^\vee)^{\otimes}$) and that the composition $\ST^2(V^\vee) \hookrightarrow (V^\vee)^{\otimes 2} \twoheadrightarrow \Sym^2(V^\vee)$ is an isomorphism because $2 \in R^*$.
 We use this to identify $\Sym^2(V)^\vee$ with~$\Sym^2(V^\vee)$.